-Notice that the algorithms in [16, 20] and Section 3.5 in this paper assume that we see all the data before we attempt to compute any histogram.
-This is different from the algorithm in [18] (Section 3.2) where a B-bucket histogram is maintained at all times.
-Note that none of these are online algorithms since there is no notion of irrevocable commitment, see [4].
+Notice that the algorithms in Guha et al. [2002a, 2004] and Section 3.5 in this article assume that we see all the data before we attempt to compute any histogram.
+This is different from the algorithm in Guha et al. [2001] (Section 3.2) where a B-bucket histogram is maintained at all times.
+Note that none of these are online algorithms since there is no notion of irrevocable commitment, see Borodin and El-Yaniv [1998].

-The algorithm of Gilbert et. al. [11] applies to a more general model of streaming.
-It shows that collecting a number of suitable wavelet coefficients gives us a robust histogram - whose error does not decrease if we add a few extra buckets.
+The algorithm of Gilbert et al. [2002] applies to a more general model of streaming.
+It shows that collecting a number of suitable wavelet coefficients gives us a robust histogram-whose error does not decrease if we add a few extra buckets.
 It then uses the robust histogram to construct a histogram with B buckets.
-The algorithm uses sketches or distance preserving embeddings along the lines of [2, 7, 22] to collect the wavelet coefficients.
-The algorithm in [36] uses a variant of [11] for multi-dimensional histogram synopsis.
-Guha et. al. [16] show that the construction of robust histograms is significantly easier in a simpler model of streaming.
+The algorithm uses sketches or distance preserving embeddings along the lines of Alon et al. [1999], Feigenbaum et al. [2002], and Indyk [2000] to collect the wavelet coefficients.
+The algorithm in Thaper et al. [2002] uses a variant of the algorithm in Gilbert et al. [2002] for multidimensional histogram synopsis.
+Guha et al. [2002a] show that the construction of robust histograms is significantly easier in a simpler model of streaming.